TO: Faculty in Division I and II

 FROM: Megan Konieczny, Assistant Dean of Faculty

-SUBJECT: NEH Summer Stipends for 2018
+SUBJECT: NEH Summer Stipends

 Summer Stipends are opportunities for individuals to pursue advanced work in the humanities.
 As defined by the NEH, “the term ‘humanities’ includes, but is not limited to, the study of the following: language, both modern and classical; linguistics; literature; history; jurisprudence; philosophy; archaeology; comparative religion; ethics; the history, theory and criticism of the arts; those aspects of social sciences which have humanistic content and employ humanistic methods; and the study and application of the humanities to the human environment with particular attention to reflecting our diverse heritage, traditions, and history and to the relevance of the humanities to the current conditions of national life.”

 Projects may contribute to scholarly knowledge or to the general public’s understanding of the humanities.
 Recipients might eventually produce scholarly articles, a monograph on a specialized subject, a book on a broad topic, an archaeological site report, a translation, an edition, or other projects that are scholarly in nature.
 NEH Summer Stipends do not support projects to study teaching methods or theories.
 Neither do they support surveys of courses and programs, the preparation of institutional curricula, works in the creative or performing arts, or the publishing of textbooks.

 The NEH Summer Stipends support projects that can be completed during the tenure of an award or those that are part of a long-term endeavor.
 Summer Stipends normally support work carried out during the summer months, but arrangements can be made for at other times of the year.

 The full NEH guidelines and application can be found on the web at http://www.neh.gov/grants/research/summer-stipends